Days 1 - 4

 Days 9 - 11

 Stretching across 13 000 hectares, towards the Kruger area in South Africa, Kapama Private Game Reserve provides an authentic African safari experience.
-The reserve provides a range of stylish accommodation across four refined lodges and bush camps.
-Offering a wide range of options, from a traditional African safari camp to top-notch luxury suites.
+The reserve offers a range of stylish accommodation options across four refined lodges and bush camps from a traditional African safari camp to top-notch luxury suites.
 Kapama is home to the Big Five and is known for its diverse wildlife experiences which can be enjoyed on one of many game drives offering fascinating encounters with plentiful wildlife.
 Visitors can look forward to a variety of wonderful activities including: excellent game viewing, enjoying a relaxing spa experience and stargazing after a lamp-lit dinner under the African night sky.

 Days 11 - 12